tm2013/Radium/README.md

 Development Schedule
 ===========================
-Development is primarily focused on Radon SmartChain services.
+Development is primarily focused on Radium SmartChain services.
 Periodic maintence updates will be made to this repository.

 Resources
 ===========================